NASA-AMMOS/aerie/GOVERNANCE.md

 ### User

 Anyone who has downloaded, deployed, or operated the Aerie system to meet a specific objective.
-Aeire was primarily designed for space mission activity planning, modeling, and simulation, but let us know if you've found other uses for it.
+Aerie was primarily designed for space mission activity planning, modeling, and simulation, but let us know if you've found other uses for it.

 ### Contributor